raxoft/form_input/README.md

 This will make sure the parameter will be marked as invalid if the filter fails to create an integer from the input string.
-The `:class` option can actually take an array of classes, so you can check even for things like `[TrueClass, FalseClass]` easily.
+The `:class` option can actually take an array of classes, so you can check even for boolean values with `[TrueClass, FalseClass]` easily.

 But now you may be wondering, what if the parameter is not mentioned in the input at all?
 Or if it is an empty string?
 Will that be an error?